 FEMA Flood Insurance Study

 A Flood Insurance Study (FIS) is a book that contains information regarding flooding in a community and is developed in conjunction with the Flood Insurance Rate Map (FIRM).
 The FIS, also known as a flood elevation study, frequently contains a narrative of the flood history of a community and discusses the engineering methods used to develop the FIRMs.
 The study also contains flood profiles for studied flooding sources and can be used to determine Base Flood Elevations for some areas.
-For more information about Flood Insurance Studies, visit FEMA's website or stop by the Permit Assistance Center to see a paper version.
+For more information about Flood Insurance Studies, stop by the Permit Assistance Center to see a paper version.

 Thurston County High Groundwater Map